Pollo Guisado

 • Adobo seasoning.
 This spice blend is a staple in our kitchen.
 It’s typically a mix of garlic powder, onion powder, paprika, oregano, cumin, salt, and black pepper.

 • Sazon seasoning.
 This bold, peppery blend is often made with ground annatto seeds, cumin, garlic powder, coriander, oregano, and salt.
-You can buy this at any mainstream grocery store or easily make your own (see my tips and variations section).
+You can buy this at any mainstream grocery store or easily make your own (I’ll include it in the recipe card).

 • Olive oil.
 Just enough to sear the chicken and saute the aromatics.